0x9one/first-smart-contract/README.md

 # My first smart contract using Solidity

-I deploy my first smart contract with a simple logic just for Training on Rinkeby Testnet
+I deploy my first smart contract with a simple logic on Rinkeby Test network

 ## 23/08/2022 we learn
 - [x] Use Factory Pattern